Our biodiversity work

 - smart information and management;

-- and leading by example/our land, our people.
+- and leading by example, whether that's through our land or our people.

-These principles guide/inform how we initiate, develop, implement, and monitor biodiversity projects in Canterbury.
+These principles guide and inform how we initiate, develop, implement, and monitor biodiversity projects in Canterbury.